 All SSARs held by our NEOs were initially awarded by Dover and are subject to different retirement provisions.
-Upon Early Retirement I, Early Retirement II, Early Retirement III (each, as defined below) or a normal retirement at age 62, SSARs initially awarded by Dover prior to August 6, 2014 remain in effect for a five-year period following retirement.
+Upon Early Retirement I, Early Retirement III (each, as defined below) or a normal retirement at age 62, SSARs initially awarded by Dover prior to August 6, 2014 remain in effect for a five-year period following retirement.
 SSARs granted after August 6, 2014 remain in effect for two years, three years or one year based on whether the early retirement is classified as Early Retirement I, Early Retirement II, or Early Retirement III, respectively, subject to agreement with standard non-competition provisions.
-Early retirement is defined as (i) the executive has at least 10 years of service with the Company (including service with Dover), the sum of the executive's age and years of service upon termination equals at least 65, and for awards initially granted by Dover on or after August 6, 2014, is at least 55 years old, and the executive complies with certain notice requirements ("Early Retirement I"), (ii) the executive's age and years of service upon termination equals at least 70, and for awards granted on or after August 6, 2014, is at least 60 years old, and the executive complies with certain notice requirements ("Early Retirement II"), or (iii) the executive's employment terminates because the business unit in which the executive is employed is sold and the executive remains in good standing until the closing date ("Early Retirement III").
+Early retirement is defined as (i) the executive has at least 10 years of service with the Company (including service with Dover), the sum of the executive's age and years of service upon termination equals at least 65, and for awards initially granted by Dover on or after August 6, 2014, is at least 55 years old, and the executive complies with certain notice requirements ("Early Retirement I"), (ii) the executive has at least 15 years of service with the Company (including service with Dover), the sum of the executive's age and years of service upon termination equals at least 70, and for awards granted on or after August 6, 2014, is at least 60 years old, and the executive complies with certain notice requirements ("Early Retirement II"), or (iii) the executive's employment terminates because the business unit in which the executive is employed is sold and the executive remains in good standing until the closing date ("Early Retirement III").